jsteckling56783/generative/README.md

 ## Paintbrush streak texture
-Created using a random walk over a probability distribution function To be used later as part of a larger piece
+Created using a random walk over a probability distribution function Fourth example uses gaussian blurring horizontally (notice you can't see distinct rectangles, even when enlarged) To be used later as part of a larger piece
   <table>
     <tr>